Last updated on May 13, 2021

 This section sets out the circumstances in which will disclose information about you to third parties and any additional purposes for which we use your information.

 Disclosure of your information to service providers

 We use a number of third parties to provide us with services which are necessary to run our business or to assist us with running our business and who may process your information for us on our behalf.
-These include the following:
+These include, but are not limited to, the following: